 Motel Rooms: Choose from 1 double bed, 2 single beds, or 1 double + 1 single bed.
-Amenities include refrigerator, tea kettle, TV, air-conditioning, en-suite.
-Quick trek to all the facilities including restaurant and thermal springs.
+Amenities include a refrigerator, tea kettle, TV, air-conditioning, and en-suite.
+A quick trek to all the facilities including a restaurant and thermal springs.

-Cabins: The 4-person max cabins are completely self-contained, so they come with kitchenette, TV and air-conditioning.
+Cabins: The 4-person max cabins are completely self-contained, so they come with a kitchenette, TV, and air-conditioning.
 They are each equipped with balconies.
 4x cabins do not have cooking facilities.

-The springs are a part of Miriwoong County, meaning that the local aboriginal tribe owns them.
+Also located within Elsey National Park, The Bitter Springs are a part of Miriwoong County, meaning that the local aboriginal tribe owns them.
 When you visit this area, it is important to respect their culture and ensure that you have permission before entering certain areas of this land.
 This oasis in the desert provides a relaxing and refreshing experience for travelers who want to enjoy the iconic Australian landscape.